Emotional Detachment: Why It’s Affecting You More Than You Think

 Emotions are everywhere.
 In fact, probably more than we think.
 As humans, we thrive on connection.
 It is so much a part of our lives that when we aren’t able to feel, it can be hard to connect with others.
 Empathy and understanding our fellow humans is more important than ever.
 However, emotional detachment is a very real phenomenon which can affect your personal life.

 What is Emotional Detachment

-Emotional detachment is a mental disorder, characterized by a lack of emotional connection to things around you, usually brought on by a traumatic event.
+Emotional detachment is a psychological experience characterized by a lack of emotional connection to things around you, usually brought on by a traumatic event.
 The person in mind subconsciously mutes their emotions in order to protect themselves.
 This can manifest in multiple ways.

 One way is when a person avoids situations that make them feel anxious or uncomfortable.
 Another way it can be expressed is through people maintaining personal boundaries by putting themselves apart physically when dealing with an emotional situation.
 Both reflect a similar feeling.
 So let’s take a closer look at detachment and what it means.

 In definition, detachment means being objective.
 You are able to separate yourself from the situation emotionally.
 Life can often have a way of throwing just about everything it has at us sometimes, and detachment is one way to deal with it.
 Detachment itself can take many forms.

 Whether in relationships, work, friends, hobbies, or other activities, detachment is stepping back and removing yourself from the equation to look at things objectively.